deibushyo/OOP_JavaProjects/README.md

-# OOP_JavaProjects
+# Basketball Scoreboard
-school projects for Object Oriented Programming in Java
+A school project to mimic a basketball scoreboard using Java.
+I am using Swing library in these project